Doctors Note Logo

 Short of Breath?
 Why Your Lungs Are Scarring & Popcorn Lung Medical Next Steps

-Shortness of breath and a persistent dry cough can point to lung scarring from pulmonary fibrosis or popcorn lung, a rare small airway injury often linked to chemical or vaping exposure that typically does not improve with standard asthma inhalers.
+Persistent shortness of breath and a dry cough may signal lung scarring from pulmonary fibrosis or popcorn lung (bronchiolitis obliterans), a rare small airway injury linked to chemical or vaping exposure that typically does not respond to standard asthma inhalers.

 answer background